Austin Daye

-Austin Darren Daye (born June 5, 1988) is an American professional basketball player for Victoria Libertas Pesaro of the Italian Lega Basket Serie A (LBA).
+Austin Darren Daye (born June 5, 1988) is an American professional basketball player for New Taipei Kings of the Taiwan Professional Basketball League (TPBL).
 He played college basketball for Gonzaga before being drafted 15th overall by the Detroit Pistons in the 2009 NBA draft.
-He has played for the Pistons, the Memphis Grizzlies, the Toronto Raptors, the San Antonio Spurs and the Atlanta Hawks, while also spending time in Russia, Italy and the NBA Development League.
+He has played for the Pistons, the Memphis Grizzlies, the Toronto Raptors, the San Antonio Spurs, and the Atlanta Hawks, while also spending time in Russia, Italy and the NBA Development League.
 Daye won an NBA championship with the Spurs in 2014.
-With Umana Reyer Venezia, Daye won the Lega Basket Serie A championship in 2019 and the Italian Basketball Cup in 2020; he was also named most valuable player of the 2019 LBA Finals and the 2020 Italian Basketball Cup Finals.
+With Umana Reyer Venezia, Daye won the Lega Basket Serie A championship in 2019 and the Italian Basketball Cup in 2020; he was also named most valuable player of the 2019 LBA Finals and the 2020 Italian Basketball Cup finals.

 High school career

-Daye attended Woodbridge High School in Irvine, California where he played for coach Jon Hagalan.
+Daye attended Woodbridge High School in Irvine, California, where he played for coach John Halagan.
 As a junior in 2005–06, he averaged 16 points, 9 rebounds and 3.4 blocks per game as he named to the All-CIF Southern Sectional Division II A first team and was an All-Orange County third team pick.

 In November 2006, Daye signed a National Letter of Intent to play college basketball for Gonzaga.

 As a senior in 2006–07, Daye averaged 30.9 points, 12.4 rebounds and 5.4 blocks per game as he was named to the Orange County Register first team after leading Orange County in scoring.
 He was also named Sea View League Player of the Year, CIF-Southern Section Division I Player of the Year and calhisports.com first-team All-State.

 Considered a five-star recruit by Rivals.com, Daye was listed as the No. 7 small forward and the No. 25 player in the nation in 2007.